asgharale/asgharale/README.md

 **`Backend Developer (Django/DRF)`**

 <p align="left">
-Im Asghar Ale, i'm a passionate backend developer using python, django and DRF Docker and some databases i'm also have a bit exprience at frontend development using javascript and VueJS, and im a linux user/lover, im a Computer Engineer Student and i have also worked with these techs TypeScript/C++/C/MariaDB/PostgreSQL/MYSQL/Arch/Ubuntu/HTML/CSS/MarkDown/GIT/GITHUB/Kotlin
+Im Asghar Ale, i'm a passionate backend developer using python, django and DRF Docker and i have worked with some databases such as mysql, postgresql, mongodb,... i'm also have a bit exprience at frontend development using javascript and VueJS as much as i need in my own projects :), im also a linux user/lover, im studing in Computer Engineer in tehran and i have also worked with these techs TypeScript/nuxtjs/C++/qt5/C/MariaDB/Arch/Ubuntu/gentoo/centos/HTML/CSS/MarkDown/GIT/GITHUB
 </p>

 ---